macobra52/SMB2-Randomizer/README.md

 Ensure that you have Java 8 or later installed on your machine prior to running.
 If needed you can download from the link below: https://www.java.com/en/

-1. Double-click the exe to start the randomizer.
+1. Double-click the exe or jar to start the randomizer.
 2. Select the base SMB2U ROM (PRG0 or PRG1/Rev A) that you would like to use along with the output directory of the randomized ROM.
 3. Enter a number for the seed, or use the one provided.
 4. If you wish to adjust any of the settings, adjust the appropriate options on each tab.
 You can randomize character choice, character attributes, levels, plants, background colors, enemies, Birdo, boss hp, set starting lives, continues, health, change character colors, and more!